 New, full-time employees accrue 8 hours of vacation leave per month.
 The vacation accrual amount increases with additional years of state service.

 Full-time employees accrue 8 hours per month.
-Eligible employees can also apply for extended sick leave and leave from the Sick Leave Pool for long-term illness or injury.
+Eligible employees can also apply for leave from the sick leave pool for long-term illness or injury.

 Medical and Mental Health Leave for Veterans

-A state employee may be granted paid time off to obtain medical or mental health care administered by the Veterans Health Administration of the U.S. Department of Veterans Affairs.
-Eligible employees can receive no more than 15 workdays of this leave each fiscal year.
+A state employee who is a veteran and eligible for health benefits under a program administered by the Veterans Health Administration of the U.S. Department of Veterans Affairs, may be granted paid time off (up to 15 workdays in a fiscal year) to obtain medical or mental health care administered by the Veterans Health Administration of the U.S. Department of Veterans Affairs.

-The state matches employee contributions with automatic enrollment after 90 days for new employees.
+The state matches employee contributions with automatic enrollment for new employees.
 Vesting occurs after 5 years of service; retirement health coverage is available after 10 years of service.

 Other Optional Benefits